Xithrius/Xythrion-legacy/README.md

 * Path module within the essentials package has been minimized and now can be used in relative to the caller path
 * Pushes will now have exact times of when I clicked the "Commit to master" button
 ### Bugfixes:
-* Bot doesn't change presence when coming online and doesn't print ready message to console
+* Bot comes online properly and activates on ready event

 ## v0.00.0006
 ### Changes: